 Mauritania, rich in natural resources, rebounded vigorously from the global crisis, spurred by the commodity price boom in 2010 and 2011.
 Following a difficult period in the beginning of 2012 when the country was contending with a regionwide drought, the recovery is back on track.
 A comprehensive reform agenda aims at lowering unemployment and poverty, which are stuck at high levels, and at fostering private-sector development, which is lagging.

 Role of the IMF

 In support of the authorities’ program, the IMF’s Executive Board approved a three-year arrangement under the ECF totaling US$118 million, on March 15, 2010.
-Performance under the program has been good, and the IMF completed the fifth review on November 27, 2012, clearing the way for a sixth disbursement of US$17.1 million.
+Performance under the program has been good, and the IMF completed the sixth review on June 17, 2013, clearing the way for a sixth disbursement of roughly US$17 million.
 The IMF is also providing technical assistance in building capacity in public financial management, tax policy, and revenue administration; in strengthening the central bank’s prudential and liquidity management framework; and in improving the production of economic statistics.
 Full implementation of this reform agenda will contribute to poverty reduction and make growth more inclusive.

 Progress to Date under the ECF